LGBTQ rights in Iraq: Post-2011 U.S. withdrawal

 Legally, the National Crime Code of Iraq prohibits public behavior that is "indecent", giving significant leeway to police officers to enforce traditional Islamic mores and attitudes about gender.
 While the National Constitution promises to respect the right to privacy as well as various other civil liberties, the Constitution stipulates that Islam is the official government religion and it also allows for considerable regulation of personal liberty in the name of protecting public morals.
-Yet, oftentimes the violent attacks on LGBT Iraqis are extrajudicial in nature.
+Yet, oftentimes the violent attacks on LGBTQ Iraqis are extrajudicial in nature.

 It has been suggested that physical and sexual violence against homosexuals has increased since the U.S. withdrawal from Iraq, with militias and the police in particular, despite the legal nature of homosexuality, now engaging more in anti-homosexual violence.
 This problem is made more complicated by the fact that members of the police are often also members of various militia groups.

-The Iraqi Ministry of Human Rights has responded to allegations of increasing homophobic violence by stating that its responses are limited by the fact that LGBT people are not a listed minority in Iraq, but has also emphasized that a number of cases of discrimination and violence against the LGBT community has been passed onto the interior ministry.
-Ali al-Dabbagh, Prime Minister Maliki's spokesperson has denied organized persecution against the LGBT community but has suggested that members of the community keep their homosexuality private in order to avoid persecution.
+The Iraqi Ministry of Human Rights has responded to allegations of increasing homophobic violence by stating that its responses are limited by the fact that LGBTQ people are not a listed minority in Iraq, but has also emphasized that a number of cases of discrimination and violence against the LGBTQ community has been passed onto the interior ministry.
+Ali al-Dabbagh, Prime Minister Maliki's spokesperson has denied organized persecution against the LGBTQ community but has suggested that members of the community keep their homosexuality private in order to avoid persecution.

 Early 2012 saw a large wave of killings of "emo" teenagers accused of homosexuality on the basis of their clothing, and would later be called the "Emo Killings".
 These killings were done by Shi'a death squads of the Mahdi Army, and were largely condemned by human rights groups outside of Iraq.
 Many Shi'a clerics, as well as the chairperson of the human rights committee of the Iraqi parliament, denounced these killings, but were also against emo culture as a whole.

 In 2023, Raad al-Maliki sought penalties of life imprisonment and death for gay people.
 The bill, which amends a 1988 anti-prostitution law, eventually passed, though with lesser penalties.
-On April 27, 2024 Iraq's parliament voted to establish crimes and implement punishments that include:
+On April 27, 2024, Iraq's parliament voted to establish crimes and implement punishments that include: